handibles/climber/analysis/fhi__climber_todo.md

 knit: (function(inputFile, encoding) { rmarkdown::render(inputFile, encoding=encoding, output_file='../documents/climber_todo.html') })
 ---

+## `<!> this document is not finished </!>`

+This guide to metagenomic analysis is still being written.
+All (+/-)feedback is welcome: simply throw objects directly at me, or drop us a line [at the related repo](https://github.com/handibles/climber/issues) .

 #  CLI, Microbial Ecology, and R

 Some basic steps in microbial ecology, focusing on the processing of `NextGen` illumina data, into either `amplicon` (e.g. 16S) or `metagenomic` (e.g. shotgun) datasets.